Joseph DeSimone: Career

 DeSimone is a member of the National Academy of Medicine (2014), National Academy of Sciences (2012), and the National Academy of Engineering (2005).
 He is also a member of the American Academy of Arts and Sciences (2005).

 In the 1990s, at the University of North Carolina at Chapel Hill, he developed an environmentally friendly manufacturing process that relies on supercritical carbon dioxide instead of water and bio-persistent surfactants for the creation of fluoropolymers or high-performance plastics, such as Teflon.
+In recognition of this work, DeSimone received the U.S. Environmental Protection Agency's Presidential Green Chemistry Challenge Award in 1997.
 In 2002 DeSimone, along with Richard Stack, a cardiologist at Duke University, co-founded Bioabsorbable Vascular Solutions (BVS) to commercialize a fully bioabsorbable, drug-eluting stent for the treatment of coronary artery disease.

 As a professor at the University of North Carolina at Chapel Hill and North Carolina State University, DeSimone and members of his academic laboratory also developed the nanoparticle fabrication technology, PRINT (Particle Replication in Non-Wetting Templates), leading DeSimone and students to co-found the company Liquidia Technologies in 2004.
 Liquidia develops PRINT particle-based medical treatments and became a publicly traded company in 2018.
 At the University of North Carolina at Chapel Hill, the PRINT technology also became a foundation for the Carolina Center for Cancer Nanotechnology Excellence funded by the National Cancer Institute.

 In 2015, DeSimone and colleagues published a paper in Science Magazine on their invention of a rapid polymer 3D printing technology, Continuous Liquid Interface Production (CLIP).
 The company, Carbon, which DeSimone co-founded, now develops printers with the CLIP technology.
 The printers are used to make end-use parts and products in several industries, including by the companies Adidas, Resolution Medical, and Ford.
 Recently, DeSimone has also been involved in the digital fabrication space using computational design to speed up the former method.